aleksandrafrania/diabetes_pipeline/README.md

 # Diabetes Pipeline

-This project is a reproducible pipeline for predicting diabetes using a RandomForest model.
+This project is a reproducible pipeline for predicting the onset of diabetes within 5 years in Pima Indians given medical details.
 The pipeline includes data exploration, data cleaning, model training, and evaluation.
+The dataset used in this project comes from [this source](https://github.com/ashishpatel26/Pima-Indians-Diabetes-Dataset-Missing-Value-Imputation/blob/master/pima-indians-diabetes.data.csv).

 ## Requirements